lunarc/lunarc_docs/docs/manual/example_job_scripts/manual_example_multiple_serial_jobs.md

 ## The worker script

 This outlines the worker script.
-Compared to the script describing a [basic script for I/O intensive jobs](#basic-run-script-for-io-intensive-jobs), a few modifications are required:

  * To avoid access conflicts between the individual jobs, each job creates a job private sub-directory on the node local disk.